apify/apify-docs/sources/academy/webscraping/api_scraping/general_api_scraping/handling_pagination.md

 [//]: # (In this lesson, you learned about how to use API parameters and properties returned in an API response to paginate through results.
 [Next up]&#40;link api_scraping/general_api_scraping/using_api_filters.md&#41;, you'll gain a solid understanding of using API filtering parameters.)

 This is the last lesson in the API scraping tutorial for now, but be on the lookout for more lessons soon to come!
-So far, you've learned how to:
+Thus far, you've learned how to:

 1. Locate API endpoints
 2. Understand located API endpoints and their parameters